Sales Hub+ app interface

 Sales Hub+

-A ground-up redesign of Frito-Lay's core field sales platform, rebuilding over 1,000 screens into a modern iOS experience for 25,000 employees.
+A ground-up redesign of Frito-Lay's sales platform, rebuilding over 1,000 screens into a modern iOS experience for 25,000 employees.

 Role